-Figure \ref{fig:rate_compare} displays the result of the numerical experiment.
-The figure shows that the predicted bound on the r-linear convergence factor is both an upper bound on the performance of AA(m) and is a strict lower bound on the performance of the fixed-point iteration.
-Additionally, it shows that the r-linear convergence factors for AA(m) depends on the initialization, as observed in the literature, and that the convergence factor improves as $m$ increases.
+The right panel in Figure \ref{fig:sim_1} displays the results of the numerical experiment.
+The figure shows that the predicted bound on the r-linear convergence factor is both an upper bound on the performance of AA(m) and a strict lower bound on the performance of the fixed-point iteration.
+Additionally, it shows the r-linear convergence factors for AA(m) depend on the initialization, as observed in the literature, and that the convergence factor improves as $m$ increases.